xhubio/nanook-website/docs/tutorials/createWriter.md

   - Write the file.

-The next step is adding the writer to the processor.
+The next step is to add the writer to the processor.
 For this, the 'tdg.js' file needs to be modified.

 ``` js
 const path = require('path')